-Trump calls for increased US nuke capabilities
+Trump calls for increased US nuclear capabilities

 The open talk of ramping up nuclear capabilities -- reminiscent of Cold War pledges -- marks a jarring departure from the stance of President Barack Obama, who in a famous speech in Prague in 2009 called for the elimination of nuclear weapons.

-In 2010, Obama and Russia's then president Dmitry Medvedev signed the so-called New START treaty that calls for a significant reduction in the nuclear weapons arsenals of both countries.
+In 2010, Obama and Russia's then president Dmitry Medvedev signed the so-called New START treaty that calls for a significant reduction in the nuclear arsenals of both countries.

 Trump's remark came after Putin declared, "we need to strengthen the military potential of strategic nuclear forces," while boasting about the Russian army's performance in its Syria campaign.